Saifur Rehman to move court against factory demolition

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former chairman of Ethesab Bureau and ex-Senator Saifur Rehman has announced to move courts over demolition of his factory in Chak Shahzad.
+ISLAMABAD: Former chairman of Ethesab Bureau and ex-Senator Saifur Rehman announced to move court over demolition of his factory in Chak Shahzad.

-He said later General Ziaul Haq visited Qatar 40 years ago and General Jehanzeb Arbab was posted as a Pakistan’s ambassador and both also visited our factory there and invited us to invest in Pakistan.
+He said 40 years ago when Lt Gen(retd) Jehanzeb Arbab was posted as a Pakistan’s ambassador, Gen Ziaul Haq visited Qatar and he visited our factory and invited us to invest in Pakistan.
 “We installed the pre-cast factory in Chak Shahzad and now we are being told that that the housing colony would be constructed here,” he said.